Fall Internship and Volunteer Application

-A semester of rewarding experience to gain grassroots organizing skills while working to commit Illinois to a 100% Renewable Energy Future.
+A semester of rewarding experience to gain grassroots organizing skills while working to commit our campuses to reduce single-use plastic pollution.

 The Illinois PIRG Internship and Volunteer program is designed for college students who are passionate about political engagement and looking to increase their experience in political organizing and strategy.
 This semester long program provides interns with opportunities to build their leadership skills, political engagement, and interest in advocacy careers.
-Interns and volunteers will work remotely on one of our 4 campaigns (100% Renewable Energy, Make Textbooks Affordable, End Hunger and Homelessness, and the New Voters Project).
+Interns and volunteers will work remotely on one of our 4 campaigns (Break Free From Plastics, Make Textbooks Affordable, End Hunger and Homelessness, and the New Voters Project).
 Given the remote nature of the internship, students taking part in digital learning due to the COVID-19 pandemic can still apply and be considered for the position.

 Internship Program Details